hashaaan/smartshoplk-client/README.md

 ### Smartshop.lk Web Client Application

-This repository is to demonstrate the Web Client Application regarding the coursework for Web API Development 19.1 batch
+This repository is to demonstrate the Web Client Application regarding the coursework for Web API Development 19.1

 ## Team Members
 * V P H Shalitha